Rapid and Safe Trajectory Planning over Diverse Scenes through Diffusion Composition: EXPERIMENTAL RESULTS AND DISCUSSION

-The results summarized in Table~\ref{tab:main_exp} show that the proposed RSTP achieves a Failure Rate (F.Rate) of only \textbf{0.57\%} and a low Collision Rate (C.Rate) of \textbf{8.8\%} during tracking.
-By implicitly learning the vehicle kinematics constraints, RSTP significantly reduces collisions during tracking, outperforming kinematics-aware methods such as Hybrid $\text{A}^\star$ and Kino $\text{RRT}$, which suffer from higher failure rates of 24.88\% and 14.64\% due to the limitations of discrete search and sampling in long-horizon planning.
+\revshort{The quantitative results summarized in Table~\ref{tab:main_exp} show that the proposed RSTP achieves a Failure Rate (F.Rate) of only \textbf{0.57\%} and a low Collision Rate (C.Rate) of {8.8\%} during tracking.
+It shows RSTP significantly reduces collisions during tracking, outperforming kinematics-aware methods such as Hybrid $\text{A}^\star$ and Kino $\text{RRT}$, which suffer from higher failure rates of 24.88\% and 14.64\% due to the limitations of discrete search and sampling in long-horizon planning.
 Optimization-based methods, RITP and OBCA, explicitly enforce kinematics and achieve comparable collision rates of 7.87\% and 13.2\%, compared to RSTP.
 However, they require well-defined warm-start paths, which increase computation time.
-More analysis on the kinematic feasibility of planned trajectories is available at Appendix~\ref{app:sub2}.
-In summary, RSTP delivers notable safety and efficiency gains, benefits to the diffusion model's generative ability, and stability.
+In summary, RSTP delivers notable safety and efficiency gains, benefits from the energy-parameterized diffusion model's generative ability, and stability.}{The quantitative results in Table~\ref{tab:main_exp} show that RSTP achieves a Failure Rate (F.Rate) of only \textbf{0.57\%} and a Collision Rate (C.Rate) of \textbf{8.8\%} during tracking. \revfinal{F.Rate measures planning failure, whereas C.Rate includes planning failures and closed-loop tracking collisions.} RSTP reduces collisions compared with kinematics-aware methods such as Hybrid $\text{A}^\star$ and Kino $\text{RRT}$, whose higher failure rates of 24.88\% and 14.64\% reflect the limitations of discrete search and sampling in long-horizon planning.
+Optimization-based methods, RITP and OBCA, explicitly enforce kinematics and achieve comparable collision rates of 7.87\% and 13.2\%, but they require well-defined warm-start paths and thus increase computation time.
+Overall, RSTP improves planning success and tracking safety while preserving efficiency.}